johnwcowan/r7rs-work/EnvironmentsMIT.md

 ## Constructors

-`(interaction-environment)`
+`(interaction-environment)`   [R5RS, R6RS, R7RS]

 Returns a unique fully mutable environment containing an implementation-specified set of bindings.
+On R6RS systems, at least the `(rnrs base`) bindings must be included; on R7RS systems, at least the `(scheme base)` bindings must be included.
 The intention is that this environment is the one used to evaluate expressions entered to the system REPL.
-This procedure is required by R[567]RS.

 `(scheme-report-environment `*version*`)`  [R5RS, R6RS, R7RS]